Kong/docs.konghq.com/app/2.0.x/proxy.md

 [Back to TOC](#table-of-contents)

-## Configuring SSL for a Route
+## Configuring TLS for a Route

-Kong provides a way to dynamically serve SSL certificates on a per-connection basis.
-SSL certificates are directly handled by the core, and configurable via the Admin API.
+Kong provides a way to dynamically serve TLS certificates on a per-connection basis.
+TLS certificates are directly handled by the core, and configurable via the Admin API.
 Clients connecting to Kong over TLS must support the [Server Name Indication][SNI] extension to make use of this feature.

-SSL certificates are handled by two resources in the Kong Admin API:
+TLS certificates are handled by two resources in the Kong Admin API:

 - `/certificates`, which stores your keys and certificates.
 - `/snis`, which associates a registered certificate with a Server Name